THINGS TO DO AND SEE AROUND LA ROCHE SUR YON

 NATURE AND BIODIVERSITY: OUR HERITAGE IS PRESERVED AND PROTECTED

-If you are a lover of biodiversity, the flight of the damselflies at the Dragonfly Centre will entrance you, while at the Centre Beautour you can learn about biodiversity and the challenges of preserving our environment.
+If you are a lover of biodiversity, the flight of the damselflies at the Dragonfly Centre will entrance you.

 Are you fascinated by the Far East?
 Discover the Gardens of Loriot consisting of a bamboo garden and pools containing water-lilies and lotus flowers, celebrating the friendship between the painter Monet and solder and statesman Georges Clémenceau, who was born in the Vendée.
 And don't forget to pay your respects to the Nats, Burmese protecting spirits who will lead you to the Golden Pagoda...